Insider Sell: EVP, CFO Scott F - GuruFocus.com

 On May 23, 2023, Executive Vice President and Chief Financial Officer Scott Flaherty sold 1,295 shares of Willis Lease Finance Corp (WLFC, Financial), a leading provider of leasing services for commercial aircraft engines and related equipment.
-This recent transaction is part of a series of insider sales by Flaherty over the past year, during which he has sold a total of 22,658 shares and purchased none.
+This transaction comes as part of a series of insider sells over the past year, with Flaherty having sold a total of 22,658 shares and purchased none.

 Who is Scott Flaherty?